Logo

 1. Install dependencies

-bun add -d prisma
+npm install bun add -d prisma

 bun add @prisma/client elysia @elysiajs/eden superjson @tanstack/react-query